IvanUkhov/blog/_posts/2020-02-03-net-promoter.md

 # Acknowledgments

-I would like to thank [Andrew Gelman][andrew] for the guidance on multilevel modeling and [Paul-Christian Bürkner][paul] for the help with understanding the `brms` package.
+I would like to thank [Andrew Gelman] for the guidance on multilevel modeling and [Paul-Christian Bürkner] for the help with understanding the `brms` package.

 # References